igorkamyshev/farfetched/README.md

 Repository contains [several showcases](./apps/) of Farfetched usage.
 To start playing with them, clone repository and run `pnpm install && pnpm run --filter NAME dev` in the root directory, where `NAME` is the name of the showcase.

+## Contributing

+If you want to contribute to Farfetched, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) file first.

 ## Maintains

 ### Getting started